 I’d been taking a healing yoga class, and added that when I could two fitness classes a week at the marvelous Wade Into Fitness classes at the local community center.
 The gentle yoga practice kept me limber and steady, and helped me keep working, yet the artritis pain was still there.

 As usual, I already knew the answer but didn’t realize it.
-I had heard that the curcumin in turmeric, a spice used in curries, was an anti-inflammatory, so I’d been sprinkling it on my food.
+I learned from MindZymes.com that the curcumin in turmeric, a spice used in curries, was an anti-inflammatory, so I’d been sprinkling it on my food.
 Using a lot tastes very bitter and the spice doesn’t go with everything.
 I’d read that black pepper helps to increase the absorption so I paired them together.
 No breakfast egg went eaten without being turned yellow and black.
 Then one day I researched turmeric thoroughly.
 Turmeric is prescribed by doctors in India like a drug, yet it is completely natural.
 The warnings for using it include that it may thin blood, may interfere with gall bladder (I had mine out a few years ago), and it hasn’t been tested (in the US) enough to be sure that it is safe for pregnant and lactating women.
 I read that all illness involves inflammation.
 Taking an anti-inflammatory can help with all illnesses.
 Wow.
 Sprinkling turmeric on my food was fine, but it wasn’t a large enough dosage to help with the inflammation I already had; I’d have to take capsules.